pingcap/docs/upgrade-tidb-using-tiup.md

 > **Note:**
 >
 > By default, TiUP and TiDB (starting from v4.0.2) share usage details with PingCAP to help understand how to improve the product.
-For details that get shared and how to opt out of collection, see [Telemetry](/telemetry.md).
+For details about what is shared and how to disable the sharing, see [Telemetry](/telemetry.md).

 ## FAQ